Allergies

 • Diarrhea

 Many people have allergies to animal fur and dander, pollen, and certain types of food.
-But really, almost anything can be a cause of allergy in a person.
-The Food and Drug Administration recognized eight foods as being common allergens, including peanuts, tree nuts, eggs, milk, shellfish, fish, wheat, soy, and sulphites (a chemical often found in flavors and colors in foods).
+However, virtually anything can trigger an allergic reaction.
+The Food and Drug Administration (FDA) recognizes eight foods or food compounds as being common allergens: peanuts, tree nuts, eggs, milk, shellfish, fish, wheat, soy, and sulphites (compounds often found in flavors and colors in foods).
 The world is filled with potential allergens, which create various types of allergies.
 Those common types are the following:

-Hay Fever is the most common of the allergic diseases and refers to seasonal nasal symptoms that are due to pollens.
+• Hay fever.
+This is the most common allergic reaction and refers to seasonal nasal symptoms that are due to pollen.

-Asthma is a breathing problem that results from the inflammation and spasm of the lung's air passages.
+• Asthma.
+This is a breathing problem that results from the inflammation and spasm of the lungs' air passages.

-Allergic Eyes is inflammation of the tissue layers that cover the surface of the eyeball and the undersurface of the eyelid.
+• Allergic eyes.
+This is inflammation of the tissue layers that cover the surface of the eyeball and the underside of the eyelid.

-Allergic Eczema is an allergic rash that is usually not caused by skin contact with an allergen.
-It´s usually associated with hay fever of asthma.
+• Allergic eczema.
+This is an allergic rash that is usually not caused by skin contact with an allergen.
+It's usually associated with hay fever of asthma.

-Allergic Shock is a life-threatening allergic reaction that can affect a number of organs at the same time.
-This response typically occurs when the allergen is eaten (for example, foods) or injected (for example, a bee sting).
+• Allergic shock.
+This is a life-threatening allergic reaction that can affect a number of organs at the same time.
+This response typically occurs when a food allergen is eaten or when a sufferer is stung by a bee.

 Continue reading below to find out more information about the causes of allergies during menopause.